lox/pheasant/docs/gettingstarted.rst

 ----------------

 Anything mapped to the database is referred to as a `Domain Object` in Pheasant.
-The easiest way to define properties on a domain object is to simply extend `\Pheasant\DomainObject` and implement a `properties()` method.
+The easiest way to define properties on a domain object is to simply extend `\\Pheasant\\DomainObject` and implement a `properties()` method.

 In the absence of an explicit definition, the tablename is inferred from the classname: `post`.

+See :doc:`domainobjects` for more details.

 .. code-block:: php